jblayter/address-service/Postman/README.md

 ### Using Different Addresses

-1. Modify the request body or query parameters
+1. Modify the request body in any validation request
 2. Update the address fields as needed
 3. The correlationId will be automatically generated